Second Session, 43rd Parliament

 Please, if I can get all the members of the House to make them feel very welcome.

 Hon.
-Randene Neill: It is my honour today to celebrate a constituent but, more importantly, a former colleague of mine.
+Randene Neill: It is my honour today to celebrate a constituent, but more importantly, a former colleague of mine.
 Brian Coxford was first hired to work at good old BCTV back in the 1970s.
 He was, in fact, Jack Webster’s very first reporter at 9 a.m. precisely every morning, and I know I’m dating myself.

-His 45-year career in journalism helped shape government policy over the decades and really is a testament to how important journalism is to all of us in this province.
+His 45-year career in journalism helped shape government policy over the decades and, really, is a testament to how important journalism is to all of us in this province.

 He’s a guy who somehow never ages, but he’s celebrating his 80th birthday this weekend.
 He is definitely not watching this, this morning — he is likely golfing — but I hope everyone in the House can wish him a very happy 80th birthday.

 Hon.
 Brenda Bailey: I’d like to invite people today to help me welcome two extraordinary guests here on the precinct, Leonard Schein and Barbara Small.